Wigner and Kondo physics in quantum point contacts revealed by scanning gate microscopy: Results

-We now study the QPC behavior in presence of the SGM tip.
-The tip voltage and height (see Methods) have been chosen to deplete locally the 2DEG below the tip and induce backscattering of electrons towards the QPC.
-As a consequence, SGM images (Fig.~2) reveal the electron flow coming out of the QPC, with fringes spaced by half the Fermi wavelength as already observed by several groups \cite{Topinka-2001,Jura-2007,Kozikov-2013}.
-These fringes are more contrasted on conductance plateaus (Fig.~2b) than in the transition (Fig.~2a).
-They are attributed to electron interferences in the cavity formed by the depleted regions below the tip and the split-gates, possibly assisted by disorder in the 2DEG reservoirs.
+When the tip is scanned near the QPC and polarized such as to deplete locally the 2DEG (see Methods), we observe two distinct phenomena.
+On the first conductance plateau (Fig.~2b), SGM images reveal the electron flow coming out of the QPC, with fringes spaced by half the Fermi wavelength, as already observed by several groups~\cite{Topinka-2001,Jura-2007,Kozikov-2013}.
+The fringes result from interferences of electrons backscattered by the depleted region below the tip and reflected by impurities~\cite{Topinka-2001,Jura-2007} in the 2DEG or directly by the gates~\cite{Leroy-2005,Jura-2009}.

-In addition to this one-particle interference effect, Fig.~2a reveals another set of concentric rings centered on the QPC and more contrasted below the first plateau, with a spacing increasing with tip distance (see also Supplementary Information).
-As opposed to previous interference fringes, these new rings are not linked to the electron flow (black region in Fig.~2b), but extend rather isotropically around the QPC, not only in the horizontal plane but in all three directions of space.
-This is revealed by scanning the tip in a vertical plane (Fig.~2c and Supplementary Information), unveiling half spheres centered on the QPC (purple line 1).
-This behavior contrasts with that of interference fringes (green line 2) that quickly disappear when the tip is scanned more than 50~nm above the surface, because the 2DEG is not depleted anymore below the tip and electrons cannot be backscattered.
-We therefore conclude that the new rings are not interferences, but result from a direct tuning of the electrostatic potential in the QPC.
-The increasing ring spacing then results from the electrostatic coupling decreasing with tip distance like $1/r$ (Fig.~3c).
-Another striking difference is that the new rings are only visible below the first plateau, at low electron density.
-We show in the following that they are related to the ZBA and 0.7 anomaly, and thus arise from electron interactions.
+Below the first plateau (Fig.~2a), SGM maps reveal a novel set of concentric rings centred on the QPC, with a spacing increasing with tip distance (see also Supplementary Figure 2).
+As opposed to the previous one-particle interference fringes, these new rings are not linked to the electron flow (black region in Fig.~2b) but extend rather isotropically around the QPC, not only in the horizontal plane but in all three directions of space.
+This is revealed by scanning the tip in a vertical plane (Fig.~2c), unveiling half spheres centred on the QPC (purple line 1).
+This behaviour contrasts with that of interference fringes (green line 2) that quickly disappear when the tip is scanned more than 50~nm above the surface (see also Supplementary Figure 3).
+Interferences indeed require electrons at the Fermi level to be backscattered by a depleted region below the tip, a situation which is only obtained for the tip close enough to the 2DEG (and at low enough temperature to avoid thermal averaging of the interferences).
+We therefore conclude that the new rings are not interferences but result from a direct tuning of the electrostatic potential in the QPC.
+The larger ring spacing at larger distances results from the smaller potential changes induced by the tip.